YodasMyDad/ZauberCMS/Notes.md

 #### POC to finish
-Block List Editor - Re-use contenteditor, and open in dialog, need to have parameters for Content

-Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
+Block List Editor - Re-use contenteditor, and open in dialog, need to have parameters for Content Paths (For breadcrumbs etc...) - Think about what happens if a page is moved Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned
 Sort AppState events, on things like deleted etc..
 Is the naming correct